RoFireLing/RL-APT_Strategy/README.md

-# Testing-Techniques
-## the implement of some testing techniques
+## Implementation of testing techniques related to RLAPT

 1. RPT
 2. DRT